Boy do dog ears bleed when they’re torn!

 If it is actively bleeding then you should try to keep a dressing on it.
 Sometimes gauze and medical tape will work and sometimes a snood (also called a dog hoodie) can help you keep the dressing on.

-Dog snoods come in a variety of styles from plain to ones with dinosaur ridges down the back.
+Dog snoods come in a variety of styles from plain ones (you can find them on Amazon) to ones with dinosaur ridges down the back (also found on Amazon).

 5. Check Up on the Ear: Always monitor any injuries you’re treating at home.
 If the wound isn’t showing significant healing in about a week go see a veterinarian.